Heartburn causes & symptoms

 Symptoms of heartburn are typically described as a burning sensation in the back of the throat and chest area, usually behind the breastbone.
-Another sign of heartburn is a bitter or sour taste in the back of the throat.
+With heartburn, there may also be a bitter or sour taste in the back of the throat.

 What causes heartburn?

 Heartburn symptoms are usually related to diet, although a small proportion of people may experience symptoms irrespective of what they eat.

 - Eating large meals and overfilling your stomach